CiscoDevNet/terraform-provider-aci/website/docs/r/l3_ext_subnet.html.markdown

 * `aggregate` - (Optional) Aggregate Routes for l3 extension subnet.
 Allowed values are "import-rtctrl", "export-rtctrl" and "shared-rtctrl".
 * `annotation` - (Optional) annotation for object l3 extension subnet.
 * `name_alias` - (Optional) name_alias for object l3 extension subnet.
-* `scope` - (Optional) The domain applicable to the capability.
+* `scope` - (Optional) The List of domain applicable to the capability.
 Allowed values are "import-rtctrl", "export-rtctrl", "import-security", "shared-security" and "shared-rtctrl".
 Default is "import-security".

 * `relation_l3ext_rs_subnet_to_profile` - (Optional) Relation to class rtctrlProfile.
 Cardinality - N_TO_M.
 Type - Set of Map.